by John Lechner

 One by one, the other ladybugs jumped off the leaf and sailed off into the unknown.
 A few of them stopped beside Snug to say, “Aren’t you coming?”

-Finally Snug was all by himself on the leaf.
+Finally Snug was all by himself.

 It was quiet now that the other ladybugs had gone.
 He could hear the breeze as it settled into the trees.
 He could hear a meadowlark in the distance, and the croaking of a bullfrog.